darius/code-canon/README.md

 * iPython notebooks http://norvig.com/ipython/
 * "Design of computer programs" on Udacity https://www.udacity.com/course/design-of-computer-programs--cs212
 * on CodingBat http://codingbat.com/home/peter@norvig.com

+## Barbara Liskov and John Guttag, Abstraction and Specification in Program Development

+It's hard to find good models of contracts and invariants driving and documenting code.
+This book with its examples taught me this.

 ## Kernighan and Pike, The Unix Programming Environment.